samredai/SSetegne-NFL-Big-Data-Bowl-Submission/README.md

 ## Add Additional Features from Raw Play Data

-The following code will bring in some additional fields (```py'down','yardsToGo','offenseFormation','defendersInTheBox','numberOfPassRushers','personnel.defense','personnel.offense'```) from the raw play data and merge those fields to main_df.
+The following code will bring in some additional fields (```'down','yardsToGo','offenseFormation','defendersInTheBox','numberOfPassRushers','personnel.defense','personnel.offense'```) from the raw play data and merge those fields to main_df.
 We will use these as additional features when training the model.
 ```py
 # Read in play data
 plays = pd.read_csv(r'Data/plays.csv')